oalders/blog-posts/published/how-i-spent-my-pts-v2019.md

 Although I was able to make it to PTS this year, it was a bit harder, since I had a company summit at MaxMind scheduled for the same week.
 My manager was very supportive of me attending PTS, so I was able to fly from Toronto to Boston on a Monday and then fly from Boston to London the following Wednesday morning.
 I had to miss two days of company meetings in order to do this, but it meant having more productive time at PTS.
 I got to bed at 1:15 AM on Wednesday morning.
 I got up two hours later at 3:15 AM and got ready to head to Logan.
 I had no delays and I arrived at Heathrow Wednesday evening where Leo Lapworth was waiting for me.
 We waited for [Dan Book](https://metacpan.org/author/GRINNZ) to arrive and then headed down to Marlow.
 We took a wrong turn on the way down which added 30 minutes to our trip.
 It also meant we'd be arriving at the pub *after* the kitchen had closed.
 I texted Neil and he was kind enough to order and pay for our meals so that they were waiting for us when we finally arrived.
 He's a real diamond geezer.
 I was able to repay him in the currency of Thai food later in the week.

 We left the pub after the bell for last call had been rung.
 When we arrived at the National Sports Centre we were told there was good news and bad news.
 The good news was that we had rooms and the bad news was that we had to share our rooms, due to an overbooking.
 So, Leo and I bunked together for the night.
 No troubles there.
 It reminded me of the old days of PTS where having a roommate was part of the arrangement.

 A warm breakfast was provided at the National Sports Centre on Thursday morning.
 At breakfast I was able to connect with many of the attendees whom I had missed on the previous evening.
 After finishing up there we made our way down to Bisham Abbey in order to get to work.
-The venue itself is historical and quite well suited to this kind of event.
+The venue itself is historic and quite well suited to this kind of event.
 Perhaps even more importantly, the seats were comfortable and the wifi was solid.
 If you have uncomfortable seats or unreliable wifi, it makes for a very long four days.
 Luckily this part of things was rock solid, which I was very happy about.

 On the Thursday evening, a large group of us went out to a local Thai restaurant in Marlow.
 Neil met us there, with his long flowing locks, looking like he'd just stepped out of one of those blow dry salons or perhaps a TV advert for a luxurious shampoo and conditioner.